Shlackka/guess-the-god/README.md

 ## Credits

-In the below section I will go over all of the external sources where I either drew inspiration or used their tools to assist in the development of Gladiatour.
+In the below section I will go over all of the external sources where I either drew inspiration or used their tools to assist in the development of Guess the God.

 ### Content